devv-work/timeato/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 Please visit <a href="https://github.com/devv-work/timeato/blob/main/CONTRIBUTING.md">`CONTRIBUTING.md`</a> to read about our guidelines before making a contribution to our project.
 Thank you!

+## Report a bug/Suggest a feature

+If you encounter a bug and/or have any suggestions for our team, please visit our [issues page](https://github.com/devv-work/timeato/issues) and create a new issue.
+If you wish to implement a feature on your own, please visit our <a href="https://github.com/devv-work/timeato/blob/main/CONTRIBUTING.md">Contributing Guidelines</a> and follow our requirements.

+If you have encountered a bug, please provide as much information as you can to help us replicate the issue on our own end.
+Depending on the issue, it may be useful to communicate your browser, screen width, and/or anything that relates to your specific encounter.